“Now that’s a slap in the face.”

 “I’m way ahead of you, Mister St. John.”

 “Now, you know what to do old pal.
 Blend in but don’t get blended.
 Mix it up, look natural.”
-Jan glanced around at the glitterati spread across Monument Plaza, the only remaining piece of natural Coruscant left untouched.
+Jan glanced around at the glitterati spread across Monument Plaza, practically the only remaining piece of natural Coruscant left untouched.
 “And remember, this place is classy.
 So no Cockons”

 “Yeah, I got it.”
 Latti gave Jan a good look up and down, noting his deep purple evening suit and orange tie.
 “And I suppose you’re putting the class in classy.”